sen206-create/sen206-create/github-profile-readme.md

 ## What I Work On

-I am developing my programming through computational neuroscience projects that connect theory, data, and simulation.
+I am developing my programming through neuroscience projects that connect theory, data, and simulation.

 | Area | What I am building |
 | --- | --- |